 Understanding TLS Configuration

 One of Istio’s most important features is the ability to lock down and secure network traffic to, from, and within the mesh.
 However, configuring TLS settings can be confusing and a common source of misconfiguration.
 This document attempts to explain the various connections involved when sending requests in Istio and how their associated TLS settings are configured.
-Refer to TLS configuration mistakes for a summary of some the most common TSL configuration problems.
+Refer to TLS configuration mistakes for a summary of some the most common TLS configuration problems.

 Sidecar traffic has a variety of associated connections.
 Let’s break them down one at a time.